hooperben/hooperben/README.md

-trying to find new ways to talk about data structures
+just a bloke trying to find new ways to talk about data structures